 Perez walks us through the five waves of innovation – “techno-economical paradigms” – that began in the late 18th century (and provides ample evidence to suggest that we’re currently on the cusp of a sixth).
 Each such paradigm is defined by a technological driver, which transform not only our physical environment but also the general zeitgeist.

-The industrial revolution, kicked of by the invention of Arkwright’s mill in 1771, led to “canal mania” where time optimisation and fluidity of movement captured the popular imagination.
+The industrial revolution, sparked by Arkwright’s mill in 1771, led to ‘canal mania,’ a time when optimising movement and time captivated the public imagination.

 Fifty years later “the Rocket” started trafficking the Liverpool-Manchester line and triggered the Age of Steam and Railways.
 This time the popular discourse was all about national markets, the novelty of standardised parts and a general fascination with interdependent movements (in machines as within the body politic).